 Marshall police searching for missing woman

-Francine Robertson, 29, was last seen walking in the 2300 block of West Rusk Street, according to a news release from MPD.
-She stands about 5'7" tall and weighs around 270 pounds.
+Robertson last seen walking in the 2300 block of West Rusk Street.
+She is described as a black female who stands about 5'7" tall and weighs approximately 270 pounds.

 Start the conversation, or Read more at KXXV-TV Waco.